Computational quantum transport: a scattering approach perspective: Acknowledgements

-AA, MW, and XW developed the formalism.
+\paragraph{Author contributions} AA, MW, and XW developed the formalism.
 AA and MW developed the stable algorithm for solving the scattering problem.
 MI described the bound state problem.
 TOR and DV implemented and described symmetry analysis of the modes.
 BKN wrote the section on applications to realistic systems.
 AA, MW, CG, and XW wrote the rest of the manuscript.
 XW organized the writing.
 All authors reviewed the text.
+The authors are listed in decreasing order of contributions.

+\paragraph{Funding information} D.V. acknowledges support from the Dutch national science organization (NWO) under VIDI grant 680-47-53, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy through the W\"{u}rzburg--Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter (ct.qmat, EXC 2147, project IDs 390858490 and 392019).
+X.W. acknowledges funding from the French ANR TKONDO and the PEPR EQUBITFLY